 - Select the camera in Zoom.
 You can select the connected camera in the video button menu.

-- Position the camera on a tripod in front of the black board or whiteboard.
+- Position the camera on a tripod in front of the board.